azazdeaz/sparita/README.md

 ###WIP

-A game for test and develop your sparital vision.
+A game for test and develop your spatial vision.